What to Do When Memory Care Just Isn’t Working

 I was – and am – furious.
 As the granddaughter of five people who died of various forms of dementia, and especially as a former memory care director, I know what it should be like in memory care.
 This isn’t it.

 The staff should be taking care of the residents who live at the facility.
 After all, memory care residences advertise that they specialize in managing difficult situations.
 The staff should be creating a calm, happy environment where residents thrive.

 Medications such as antipsychotics should be avoided.
 They’re not only rejected for treatment of dementia, they’re detrimental.
-The FDA issued “black box” warnings about this nine years ago!
+The FDA issued “black box” warnings about this 12 years ago!

 “Behaviors” Equal Communication

 Increasingly, though, more people are taking unnecessary medications because staff is poorly trained or doesn’t understand dementia communication techniques.
 So-called “behaviors” are simply attempts to communicate.

 Rather than thinking of it as “behaviors,” it’s more accurate to think of it as an expression of unmet needs.
 For a professional, this should be second nature.
 Our job – literally – is to figure it out.

 A trend in communities that I’m noticing is attempting to absolve themselves of responsibility, using a “let’s make it the family’s problem” approach.

 I’ve been telling families for years now what it should be like.
 I finally remembered that old Tony Robbins quote: “We can should all over ourselves, but it won’t change a thing.”